Samuel-Fiddis/portfolio-analysis/README.md

 # Portfolio Analysis Tool

-A single page webapp for simple analysis and [Markowitz optimisation](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) of ETF and Equity asset portfolios.
+A single page webapp for simple analysis and [Markowitz optimisation](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) of Equity, ETF and Crypotcurrency asset portfolios.

-This tool is intended to work with the [Financial Modeling Prep](https://financialmodelingprep.com) api and should work with a set of 150,000+ Equities and ETFs globaly.
+This tool is intended to work with the [Financial Modeling Prep](https://financialmodelingprep.com) api and should work with a set of 150,000+ Equities, ETFs and Cryptocurrencies globaly.

 ![Portfolio Analysis Tool](images/portfolio_analysis_example.png)